-And it wasn’t because I’d struck it rich; quite the opposite.
-I had an average income and moderate savings… less than most of my co-workers who stayed behind to continue working.
+And it wasn’t because I’d struck it rich.
+Quite the opposite.
+I had an average income and moderate savings… less than most of my coworkers who stayed behind to continue working.

 I was able to retire at that age for two reasons:

-If you think the retirement that you’ve always dreamed of is slipping away, I can guarantee you that there’s a solution.
+If you think the retirement that you’ve always dreamed of is slipping away, I can guarantee you there’s a solution.

-I first got the idea to retire abroad when I was browsing in a bookstore in Scottsdale, Arizona.
-I found a book written by a guy who had retired early and was living comfortably abroad for about US$650 per month.
-He was an honest writer… and a regular guy like me.
+I first got the idea to retire abroad while browsing in a bookstore in Scottsdale, Arizona.
+I found a book written by a guy who had retired early and was living comfortably abroad—splitting his time between Costa Rica and Mexico—on a very modest income.
+He was an honest writer… and a regular middle-class guy like me.

 His book changed my thinking entirely.

-Instead of working until I’d earned a pension large enough to live well in the United States, I realized that I could retire earlier… and still have plenty of money to live well abroad.
+Instead of working until I’d earned a pension large enough to live well in the States, I realized that I could retire years earlier… and still have plenty of money to live well abroad.

-Instead of working until 62 as planned, I found I’d have enough to live overseas comfortably prior to age 50.
+Instead of working until 62 as planned, I found that I’d have enough to live overseas comfortably prior to age 50.

 But it was critical that I choose the right country.

-Very few countries offered a cost of living low enough to meet my needs.
+Few countries offered a cost of living low enough to meet my needs.
 And of those that did, most were places I didn’t want to live… places that were cheap enough, but didn’t offer the comfortable, convenient, and exciting lifestyle that I was hoping for.

 I had hoped to find a decent house at a reasonable price.
 But instead, the proceeds from my small A-frame in Quarryville, Pennsylvania, bought me a beautiful home of over 5,100 square feet… in the best neighborhood of Ecuador’s most beautiful city.